 As part of the exhibition, viewers are invited to provide their responses in a survey.
 I also enjoy talking to people in the gallery about their experience there.
 I’ve noticed that the images which draw many comments are ‘Printed Image’ and ‘Carved Sculpture.’

-Firstly, Carved Sculpture takes people by surprise due to the level of ability apparent, and commonly attracts the opinion that the piece could easily sit in a modern art gallery.
+Carved Sculpture commonly attracts the opinion that the piece could easily sit in a modern art gallery.
 Indeed, the artist herself said “I look at it and think, it’s quite good really.
 I laugh and think, am not useless after all!”

 The second image depicts the repeat pattern of a block-printed house.
 The caption explains that on the day this was made, the artist had moved into permanent residential care but had no conscious recollection of this.
 While all around her participants created images using letters and numbers, she chose to draw a house.
 I remember this session well, for the healthcare staff found it remarkable that the woman appeared to recall and communicate something via her art, which she had previously been unable to describe.

-We have found that this image causes people to question their assumptions about people can and cannot remember and conclude, for example people say things like this: “it’s been a real eye opener for me.
+We have found that this image causes people to question their assumptions about people can and cannot remember and conclude, for example “it’s been a real eye opener for me.
 Even when people might not say much, there is obviously a lot still going on for them.”

 Another frequent comment is that the achievements and skills apparent “just go to show what people can do when you think they can’t do anything.”